 These tests will help determine what may be causing your dizziness.
 Because there are many different causes of dizziness, there are many different medical treatments.
 Each one depends on the cause and should be decided by a medical professional.

-“The key to a solution for the dizzy patient is accurate diagnosis followed by careful adherence to the appropriate treatment plan,” CEENTA Audiologists Vicki Miller, MS, FAAA, and Tracy Swanson, AuD, FAAA, said.
+“The key to a solution for the dizzy patient is accurate diagnosis followed by careful adherence to the appropriate treatment plan,” CEENTA Audiologist Vicki Miller, MS, FAAA, said.

 There are a few things you can do at home to prevent falling from dizziness.
 To prevent symptoms you should have plenty to drink, eat regular meals, and get plenty of rest.
 If you do get dizzy, lie down, and then stand up slowly.
 You can also make your home safer by securing rugs so you don’t trip over them if you have a dizzy spell.
 You can put bath mats in your tub.
 Banisters are also good for support.
 Adequate lighting is also very helpful.